-They collect the tissue and send it to the laboratory to look at under a microscope.
+They collect the tissue and send it to the laboratory.
+A specialist then looks at under a microscope.

-Both operations take between 30 minutes and 2 hours depending on how much of the lining they need to remove.
+This surgery takes between 30 and 90 minutes depending on how much of the lining they need to remove.

 After the operation

-You need to rest for a while afterwards.
-You probably won’t remember having the operation.
+You'll need to rest for a while afterwards.
+You won’t remember having the operation.

 Whether you can go home the same day or stay in hospital overnight will vary.
 If you go home on the same day, you need someone to take you home and stay with you for 24 hours.